Bang1338/wordle-today/PREVIOUS.md

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "D"
+  Begins with the letter "N"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "D"
+  Ends with the letter "L"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  Great fear in view of impending evil; fearful apprehension of danger; anticipatory terror.
+  Newly made, formed or evolved; having no precedent; of recent origin; new.
 </details>

 ## ANSWER